svj-aventador/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/ledger-methods/ledger_entry.md

 # ledger_entry
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/LedgerEntry.cpp "Source")

-The `ledger_entry` method returns a single ledger object from the XRP Ledger in its raw format.
+The `ledger_entry` method returns a single ledger object from the SGY Ledger in its raw format.
 See [ledger format][] for information on the different types of objects you can retrieve.

 **Note:** There is no commandline version of this method.
 You can use the [json method][] to access this method from the commandline instead.